Dogs are a huge commitment.

 You should check the rules in your area but in our area, you should have a sign warning visitors of your dog in case anything happens, you cannot be held liable.

 Our dog isn’t aggressive, but she does love her family.
-My husband worked a job for eight years where he went to people’s homes to install a service.
+My husband worked a job for 8 years where he went to people’s homes to install a service.

 Therefore, I have multiple signs on my property letting those who enter the property know I have a large dog, she’s on a radial fence, and you should probably honk to allow me to introduce you to her.